Financial Advice Meeting

 I'm sure you could request a new Counselor if you don't like the one you're assigned, but that misses the point.
 You should work with a financial advisor who really knows and cares about you and will take the time to make recommendations tailored to you.

-That said, if you're a believer in Ken Fisher and the rest of the IPC, and are confident the performance it will deliver will beat the market net of fees, you might not care about choosing your own advisor.
+That said, if you're a believer in Ken Fisher and the rest of the Investment Policy Committee and believe their performance will beat the market net of fees, you may not care about who your individual advisor is.

 Three alternatives to Fisher Investments